Christmas Is Here Again

 Christmas Is Here Again is a 2007 American animated Christmas musical comedy film.
 The first feature film to be produced by Renegade Animation, it was co-written, co-produced and directed by Robert Zappia.
 Narrated by Jay Leno, the film features the voices of Edward Asner, Kathy Bates, Madison Davenport, Colin Ford, Brad Garrett, Andy Griffith, Shirley Jones, Norm Macdonald, and Daniel Roebuck, and marked Asner's fourth role in a Christmas-themed film after the 1977 film The Gathering, the 1999 film Olive, the Other Reindeer and the 2003 film Elf, though unlike the latter two films, he does not play Santa.

 Christmas Is Here Again debuted at the Heartland Film Festival in Indianapolis on October 20, 2007.

 Synopsis

-Sophiana, an orphan girl who carries a cane, due to being crippled from a car accident that killed her parents sets out to find Santa's toy sack (which is a magical source of toys since it was made from the baby Jesus' swaddling clothes), which was stolen thirty years previously by Krad ("dark" spelled backwards) in revenge after Santa stopped handing out Krad's coal to naughty children.
-She is helped in her quest by Paul Rocco, one of Santa's elves, Dart, a reindeer calf, Buster the fox, and his friend, Charlee the polar bear.
+Sophiana, an orphan girl who carries a cane due to being crippled from a car accident that killed her parents, sets out to find Santa's toy sack (a magical source of toys made from the baby Jesus' swaddling clothes) that was stolen for thirty years by Krad ("dark" spelled backwards) as revenge against Santa for no longer handing out Krad's coal to naughty children.
+On her quest, she is helped by Paul Rocco, one of Santa's elves, Dart, a reindeer fawn, Buster, a cunning, greedy fox, and Charlee, a tall, big, dim-witted polar bear.